ahmed-abobakr-mehanna/tanks-game/README.md

 # Tanks Game
+## Description

-The game has two modes, first one is player vs computer and the second one is player vs player (online).
-The game has some of musics and sound effects.
-To play online, the two players must be connected to same WIFI.
+This is a multi-threaded game written in Java, The game is about tanks war and it has two modes first one is a player versus the computer and the last one is a player versus player, but this mode is an online mode also in the online mode the players must be connected to the same WIFI.
-The game has two tanks every one of them wants to drop the pther to win the game, in computer mode I made the computer's tank trying to find the player tank and tracking it to drop it and I have used simple idea to solve this problem, I didn't use AI or machine learning.
+The game has two tanks each one wants to drop the other two win the game, in the player versus computer there is no possible way to win the game!!
+The computer is going to win every game and this is due to my decision to make this mode very hard.
+## Networking
+This game has a networking part to be able to play online and this is a simple and small network, I made this network in UDP because TCP/IP was not working, but to technically speaking the network must be made in TCP/IP